-The operator of Salindres - 0431-B2, Pechiney Batîment, is 100% owned by Rio Tinto.
-Rio Tinto confirms it has adequate financial capacity to cover the estimated costs of post-closure monitoring and maintenance of Salindres - 0431-B2.
+QMM - Mandena is 80% owned by Rio Tinto and 20% owned by the State of Madagascar.
+Rio Tinto confirms it has adequate financial capacity to cover the estimated costs of planned closure, early closure, reclamation, and post-closure monitoring and maintenance of QMM - Mandena.